databendlabs/databend/website/blog/2023-04-08-databend-weekly-88.md

 ### databend-driver - A driver for Databend in Rust

-The Databend community has developed a driver for Databend in Rust.
-It allows developers to easily connect to Databend and execute SQL queries using Rust.
+The Databend community has crafted a Rust driver that allows developers to connect to Databend and execute SQL queries in Rust.

 Here's an example of how to use the driver: